mrbean-bremen/pytest-find-dependencies/README.rst

 --------

-The plugin aims to find dependencies between tests by running the tests in backwards direction, and trying to find any dependencies using a binary search.
+The plugin aims to find dependencies between tests by running the tests both in forwards and  backwards direction, and trying to find any dependencies using a binary search.
 Note that the plugin is still work in progress.

 Installation
 ------------